 a) a base fee of 20%

-i.
-10% of which shall be divided in equal shares between all Members of the Commission except that any developing country Member of the Commission that was not engaged in fishing for fishery resources in the previous calendar year 2 years prior to the year in which the budget is adopted shall have its notional share reduced by 25% with the consequent shortfall apportioned equally among the other Members of the Commission; and
+i. one half of which shall be divided in equal shares between all Members of the Commission except that any developing country Member of the Commission that was not engaged in fishing for fishery resources in the previous calendar year 2 years prior to the year in which the budget is adopted shall have its notional share reduced by 25% with the consequent shortfall apportioned equally among the other Members of the Commission; and

-ii.
-10% of which shall be calculated by summing the total number of years in which Members of the Commission engaged in fishing over a five year period which begins six years before the calendar year in which the budget is adopted, and then assigning the 10% fee proportionally amongst the active Members, based upon the number of years each Member has engaged in fishing (as defined in Article 1(g)) in this period;
+ii. the other half of which shall be calculated by summing the total number of years in which Members of the Commission engaged in fishing over a five year period which begins six years before the calendar year in which the budget is adopted, and then assigning the fee (the second half of the base fee of 20%) proportionally amongst the active Members, based upon the number of years each Member has engaged in fishing (as defined in Article 1(g)) in this period;

-b) a national wealth component of 30%, 15% of which shall be divided among the Members of the Commission according to their respective Gross National Income (as defined by the World Bank, or equivalent institution available), and 15% divided among Members according to their Gross National Income per capita (as defined by the World Bank, or equivalent institution available); and
+b) a national wealth component of 30%, one half of which shall be divided among the Members of the Commission according to their respective Gross National Income (as defined by the World Bank, or equivalent institution available), and the other half divided among Members according to their Gross National Income per capita (as defined by the World Bank, or equivalent institution available); and

-c) a catch component of 50%, 37.5% of which shall be divided among the Members of the Commission fishing for pelagic fishery resources and 12.5% divided among Members fishing for demersal fishery resources.
+c) a catch component of 50%, three-fourths of which shall be divided among the Members of the Commission fishing for pelagic fishery resources and one-fourth divided among Members fishing for demersal fishery resources.
 The catch component shall be calculated on the basis of a five-year average of each Member’s respective catch limits and quota allocations prescribed under SPRFMO CMMs, where available, or otherwise a five year average of its total reported annual catch of the relevant fishery resources, in each case beginning six years before the calendar year in which the budget is adopted, subject to:

 i. a factor of 0.5 being applied to the five year average for catches of Dosidicus gigas;